KhalilFadiga1/alx-system_engineering-devops/0x00-shell_basics/README.md

-display current directory in a long format including hidden files
+create a directory named my_first_directory in tmp directory